danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 ## Result

-Once my version of the script has finished processing (with some `sudo`s), it will have taken care of the following:
+If I run the `all` option, it will take care of the following:

 * Configuring OS X
 * Installing package managers (Homebrew, Cask, RubyGems, NPM)